saltyrtc/saltyrtc-meta/Protocol.md

 TODO

-## SaltyRTC Address
+## Address

-The SaltyRTC address is a single byte that identifies a specific peer on a WebSocket path.
-It is being used to indicate to which client a SaltyRTC server should relay a message.
+The address is a single byte that identifies a specific peer on a WebSocket path.
+It is being used to indicate to which client a server should relay a message.
 In this document, the byte will be represented in hexadecimal notation (base 16) starting with `0x`.
-The SaltyRTC server (`0x00`) and the initiator (`0x01`) have a static identifier.
-For responders, the SaltyRTC server will dynamically assign identifiers (`0x02..0xff`).
+The server (`0x00`) and the initiator (`0x01`) have a static identifier.
+For responders, the server will dynamically assign identifiers (`0x02..0xff`).

-# SaltyRTC Signalling Message Structure
+# Signalling Message Structure

 SaltyRTC signalling messages are encoded in binary using network-oriented format (most significant byte first, also known as